-If you have enabled the Blackbox feature, go to the Blackbox tab on the left-hand side of the window.
-In the Blackbox tab, at the top, set the Blackbox Logging Rate to 1 kHz.
+If you have enabled the Blackbox feature, go to the Blackbox tab on the left-hand side of the configurator window.
+In the Blackbox tab, at the top, set the Blackbox logging device to "SD Card" (it should be set like this by default).
+Set the Blackbox Logging Rate to 2 kHz.
+To use Blackbox logging, insert a FAT-formatted SD card of 32 GB or smaller into the SD card slot on the Kakute F7.
+You can use the Betaflight Blackbox Log Viewer app to examine blackbox logs.